Adam Levine Playfully Skirts Around the Super Bowl Halftime Rumors

 The confident Levine jokes, "Whoever is lucky enough to get that gig, probably is going to crush it."

 ET previously confirmed back in September via a source that Maroon 5 will be headlining the Super Bowl on Feb.
-3. But the official announcement from the NFL has not been made yet.
+3, but the official announcement from the NFL has not yet been made.

 One topic Levine isn’t afraid to gush about on Ellen is his wife, Behati Prinsloo, who recently flaunted her insane post-baby body at the Victoria’s Secret Fashion Show.

-"She really, honestly worked so hard to get it together to do this,” he says of Prinsloo.
+"She really, honestly, worked so hard to get it together to do this,” he says of the 30-year-old model.
 "I’m blown away by her.
 She once again blows me away at every turn.
 I was there, watching in awe, staring and drooling.
 It was really awesome.”

 For more from Levine, watch the clip below: